AstroSnail/apexctl/README.md

   0                 SPECIAL: Does not affect the zone
 ```

-The key mappings are as follows:
+To help you configure your hotkeys, the key mappings are as follows:
 <table>
 	<thead>
 		<tr><th>Key</th><th>Symbol</th></tr>